MohammadAh2002/Web-Projects/Webpages/chairs Shop Webpage/README.md

-# Carousel Component Challenge
+# chairs Shop Webpage
-Design a Carousel Component.
+Design a Small Webpage for a chairs Shop.

 ## Files Included
 - `index.html`: The main HTML file for the project.